PassFort/integration-docs/source/00-config.html.md

 ### Fields

-These fields are required to be present on every object in the `fields`
+These fields are permitted on objects inside the `fields` array:
-array:

 <table>
   <thead>